bigmat18/Mindflayer/100. Notes/Vertex Clustering.md

 It is determined by the effor it takes to map the mesh vertices to clusters.
 For simple uniform spatial grids this can be achived in linear time with small constrants.

 ### Computing Cluster Representatives
 Exists differents way to compute the center of each cells.
 The average is one of them, it is very simple but usually not enough.
-A more reasonable choise is based on finding the optimal vertex position as least-square approsimation.
+A more reasonable choise is based on finding the optimal vertex position as **least-square approsimation**.

 Consider a triangle $t_i$ within the current cell of intereset.
 Les us denote by $P_i = (x_i, n_i)$ with $x_i$ an arbitrary vertex on the plane and $n_i$ the unit normal vector of $t_i$.
 With $d_i = n_i^T x_i$ the squared distance of a point x from the plane $P_i$ can be computes as:
 $$